srid/srid/Software/Linux/NixOS/nixos-woke-invasion/nixos-mod.md

 ## Conclusion {#conclusion}

 Despite the [newly announced Code of Conduct](https://github.com/NixOS/.github/blob/master/CODE_OF_CONDUCT.md) setting a standard of “_being respectful of differing viewpoints and experiences_”, the moderators ignored the violators Teo Camarasu “TeofilC” and Christina Sørensen “cafkafk” and thereon went after the person they attacked because of ideological misalignment.
-The NixOS moderation team, which appears to have been #[[woke-invasion|strategically set up]] originally by Graham Christensen, has been self-selecting the team to maintain over the years an ideologically-uniform and radicalized echo-chamber that, for some reason, is also decidedly _not_ geographically diverse.[^rfc98] It remains to be seen as to when and how this woke stronghold gets broken.
+The NixOS moderation team, which appears to have been #[[nixos-woke-invasion|strategically set up]] originally by Graham Christensen, has been self-selecting the team to maintain over the years an ideologically-uniform and radicalized echo-chamber that, for some reason, is also decidedly _not_ geographically diverse.[^rfc98] It remains to be seen as to when and how this woke stronghold gets broken.
 It is only a matter of time (even if it takes years) that it disintegrates because, as [DHH wrote](https://world.hey.com/dhh/standing-up-to-golems-c98dd4a8), “_the tide indeed is turning,_” resulting in what [Sriram Krishnan called](https://twitter.com/sriramk/status/1742270488427041105) “_a [[Affective Vibes|vibe]] shift_”.

 [^rfc98]: Much of this -- viz.: *"To form the initial team, the founding members will be appointed by Graham at his sole discretion."* and *"The team's focus should be on developing leadership from within, not on bringing in experienced people from outside.
 This is important to maintaining ideological continuity."* -- [has been publicly admitted](https://github.com/NixOS/rfcs/pull/98#issuecomment-892217196) as part of codifying these implicit processes in [[rfc98|the never-accepted and much-criticized RFC 98]].

 We can whole-heartedly embrace the tech without also having to embrace the toxic people associated with it.
-If you are tired of [[woke|wokeism]] in the NixOS core #[[Community|community]], and would like an alternative place, we are building one from the Indian subcontinent – [join our Zulip](https://nixos.zulipchat.com/login/?next=/) for announcements.
+If you are tired of [[woke|wokeism]] in the NixOS core [[Community|community]], and would like an alternative place, we are building one from the Indian subcontinent – [join our Zulip](https://nixos.zulipchat.com/login/?next=/) for announcements.

 [unlisted]: https://meta.discourse.org/t/the-difference-between-closed-unlisted-and-archived-topics/51238#unlisted-6